Bulgaria's surveillance laws violate European human rights code, court rules | DW | 11.01.2022

 The ruling comes amid growing backlash over secret surveillance in Bulgaria, with a parliamentary committee last year revealing one of the biggest wire-tapping schemes in the country's history.

-The court ruled that the Balkan country's legislation violated the human rights convention — particularly with regards to "respect for private life and correspondence" as well as with regards to "retention and accessing of communication data."
+The court ruled that Bulgaria's legislation violated the human rights convention — particularly with regard to "respect for private life and correspondence," as well as with regard to "retention and accessing of communication data."

-In their ruling, the court said they found "there was a lack of proper judicial oversight over decisions to issue warrants" for surveillance.
+In the ruling, the court found that "there was a lack of proper judicial oversight over decisions to issue warrants" for surveillance.

 The laws were "incapable" of ensuring that surveillance and the secret collection of communication data could be limited to "only that which was necessary."

-The case was brought by two Bulgarian lawyers as well as two NGOs.
+The case was brought by two Bulgarian lawyers, as well as by two NGOs.
 They argued that their line of work put them at risk of both secret surveillance by the state as well as having their communications accessed by law enforcement.

-Under the laws in Bulgaria, secret surveillance is legal in the event where national security is threatened or when a "serious intentional offence" is expected.
+Under the laws in Bulgaria, secret surveillance is legal when national security is threatened or when a "serious intentional offense" is expected.

-Authorities are allowed to wire-tap phones and intercept electronic communications, as well as visual surveillance and "eavesdropping."
+Authorities are allowed to wiretap phones and intercept electronic communications, as well as conduct visual surveillance and "eavesdropping."

-The laws are intended to cover cases where there are suspicions of terrorism, murder, embezzlement and other high-level offenses.
-Most commonly it is used for drugs offences and racketeering — although a parliamentary inquiry last year revealed the surveillance has been used in an array of other cases as well.
+The laws are intended to cover cases in which there is suspicion of terrorism, murder, embezzlement and other high-level offenses.
+Most commonly it is used for drugs offenses and racketeering — although a parliamentary inquiry last year revealed the surveillance has been used in an array of other cases as well.

-Bulgaria's use of covert surveillance has come under fire both in European courts and at home.

-Last August, a parliamentary commission found that secret services had eavesdropped on over 900 Bulgarian citizens.
+In August, a parliamentary commission found that secret services had eavesdropped on more than 900 Bulgarian citizens.
 Among those targeted were politicians, journalists and activists.

 This period of secret surveillance against potential government critics took place from the start of anti-corruption protests in 2020 until May 2021.
 At the time, the country's center-right government was in power, but was voted from office last year.

-The head of the parliamentary commission, Nikolai Hadzhigenov, said at the time that evidence pointed to once of the largest wire-tapping scandals in recent history to be uncovered in the country.
+The head of the parliamentary commission, Nikolai Hadzhigenov, said at the time that evidence pointed to one of the largest wiretapping scandals to be uncovered in the country in recent history.

 As Bulgaria has been found to be in violation of the human rights code, the ECHR said the country must change its domestic laws.